Heavenly Delusion

 Heavenly Delusion (天国大魔境, Tengoku Daimakyō) is a Japanese manga series written and illustrated by Masakazu Ishiguro.
-It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since January 2018 and its chapters have been collected in 12 tankōbon volumes as of July 2025.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since January 2018 and its chapters have been collected in 13 tankōbon volumes as of February 2026.

 The manga has two narratives; in one narrative, the characters Maru and Kiruko travel across a post-apocalyptic world to reach an area called "Heaven"; in the other, a group of children live in a school their superiors call "Heaven".
 The series was inspired by a manga Ishiguro read in university; he intended to make Heavenly Delusion different from his previous work, And Yet the Town Moves, portraying a proper dynamic between the two leads and the evil they face.
 Heavenly Delusion has themes of gender and natural disasters, which were inspired by Ishiguro's personal feelings.

 An anime television series adaptation produced by Production I.G aired from April to June 2023.

+By July 2025, the manga had over two million copies in circulation.
 The manga has been received positively, and was praised for its sense of mystery and the relationship between the characters from both scenarios presented at the same time.
 It has also won several accolades such as the Japan Expo Awards.

 Plot

-Fifteen years after an unprecedented disaster destroyed modern civilization, a group of children live in a facility isolated from the outside world.
+Fifteen years after an unprecedented disaster destroyed modern civilization, a group of children live in a facility isolated from the outside world known as the Takahara Academy.
 One day, a girl named Tokio, receives a message that says: "Do you want to go outside of the outside?"
 Mimihime, another girl who lives in the same facility, has a premonition and tells the upset Tokio two people will come from the outside to save her, one of whom has the same face as her, while the school's director tells Tokio the outside world is Hell.
 A boy named Maru, who looks just like Tokio, is traveling through post-apocalyptic Japan with his bodyguard, a girl named Kiruko, in search of Heaven.
-Maru is looking for a person who has his face, and he and Kiruko often encounter thieves and kaiju-like creatures they call "man-eaters".
-While Kiruko is a skilled fighter when dealing with enemies, she also mentors Maru who has an unknown power that allows him to instantly destroy the man-eaters.
-The narrative constantly switches between Heaven and Hell, expanding each side of characters.
+Maru is looking for a person who has his face, and he and Kiruko often encounter thieves and kaiju-like creatures they call "Man-eaters".
+While Kiruko is a skilled fighter, having been trained by one of her caretakers, Robin Inazaki, she also mentors Maru who has an unknown power that allows him to instantly destroy the Man-eaters.
+The narrative often switches between Heaven and Hell, expanding upon each cast of characters.